kobayashley/blues/README.md

 <endMessage>   ::= <discordMessageLink>
 <force>        ::= force
 ```
-Creates a YouTube playlist from music played by Rythm.
+Creates a playlist from music played by Rythm.

 This playlist is made on YouTube by default, but Spotify can
 be used by specifying `spotify` in the command arguments.